 The warm summer months are coming and if you have a small child then it’s becoming increasingly important to start swimming lessons.
 With so many drowning incidents happening in young children, we need to make a conscious effort to do better.

 However, swim lessons aren’t the end all be all of preventing drowning incidents.
 You still need to make sure your child is closely supervised during water play to ensure optimal safety.
+Life jackets or pool floats are a good ideas as well.
 Making sure they’re actually ready for lessons is important too.
 Don’t force them if they’re hesitant.
 If they don’t feel ready for swimming, playing with a water table can be a good way to start enjoying the water instead.

 There are so many different schools out there with varying curriculums—YMCA classes, Safesplash, ISR, etc.—make sure you’re choosing ones with certified instructors with teaching styles you agree with.
 Your child will be well on their way to being a water safety expert.